mlcommons/GaNDLF/docs/usage.md

 In the current release, GaNDLF does not support multi-node training.
 This feature will be enabled in the upcoming releases.

 ### Choosing numerical precision
 By default, GaNDLF uses `float32` for training and inference computations.
 To change the numerical precision, set the `precision` key in the configuration file to one of the values `[16, 32, 64, "64-true", "32-true", "16-mixed", "bf16", "bf16-mixed"]`.
-Using reduced precision usually results in faster computations and lower memory usage, altought in some cases it may lead to numerical instability - be sure to observe the training process and adjust the precision accordingly.
+Using reduced precision usually results in faster computations and lower memory usage, although in some cases it may lead to numerical instability - be sure to observe the training process and adjust the precision accordingly.
 Good rule of thumb is to start in default precision (`32`) and then experiment with lower precisions.

 ## Expected Output(s)